-For one, grinding up your own coffee beans does mean it will be fresher.
-There’s no real way to deny that, either; ground-up coffee beans taste fresher when you do it yourself.
-This is because coffee beans tend to start losing some of that juicy flavor quite quickly after being ground.
+For one, grinding up your coffee beans means they will be fresher.
+There’s no way to deny that ground-up coffee beans taste fresher when you do it yourself.
+It’s because coffee beans quickly lose some of that juicy flavour after being ground.

-If you buy a pre-ground package, then it can often be missing a lot of the aroma and the oils that make a coffee bean so good for us.
-Therefore, if you are to freshly grind them up on your own then you will be left with a much more satisfying and enterprising experience overall.
+If you buy a pre-ground package, it can often miss a lot of the aroma and the oils that make a coffee bean so good for us.
+Therefore, if you are to grind them up on your own, you will be left with a much more satisfying experience overall.

 How long does it take to grind coffee beans?

-A 20 second volume should be good enough for a good grinder to dice up those beans and get it well grinded.
-What you might find, though, is that different kinds of beans need a longer period of time.
-Also, beans that are being used in a grinder which has lost some of that original sharpness and edge may find it nigh-impossible to be ground up in the same number of time.
+A 20-second volume should be enough for a good grinder to dice up those beans and ground them well.
+What you might find, though, is that different kinds of beans need a longer time.
+Also, beans in a grinder that has lost some of that original sharpness and edge may be hard to grind in the same time.

 Can you use a blender to grind coffee beans?

 Yes, you could if you wanted to.
-While we don’t really recommend it, as a grinder always gives you a better finish, a blender can be used in a pinch.
-While you could usually find that doing this can leave you with some rather poorly managed pieces in the mixture and it’s nowhere near as balanced as you get with a grinder, it’s an opportunity when you are in a bit of a pinch.
+At the same time, we don’t recommend it, as a grinder always gives you a better finish.
+While doing this can leave you with some poorly managed pieces in the mixture, and it could be more balanced with a grinder, it’s an idea when you are in a bit of a pinch.

-If you do choose to do this, then make sure that you have a blender that comes with a Grind function.
-While still not quite to the standard and quality of a normal grinder, it will give you a much better finish than if you just blended it as you would with, say, a smoothie.
+If you choose to do this, ensure you have a blender with a Grind function.
+While still not quite to the standard and quality of a typical grinder, it will give you a much better finish than if you just blended it as you would with, say, a smoothie.

-A high speed is very important, too, using a speed of at least 8-9.
-This gives you the right kind of finish for the beans, and it can make it much easier for you to put everything together in the manner expected.
-Also, try and make sure that you drop the beans in gradually in smaller amounts.
-If you put it all in at once, it can be hard for the blender to get the right kind of grind going on in the first place.
+A high speed is essential, too, using a rate of at least 8-9.
+It gives you the right finish for the beans, making it much easier for you to put everything together as expected.
+Also, try and drop the beans in gradually in smaller amounts.
+If you put it all in at once, it can be challenging for the blender to get the right kind of grind going on in the first place.

 So, take a moment to make sure you have a blender that can do the grinding for you.
-If you need to buy a blender, it’s cheaper to go for a grinder in the first place anyway!
+Of course, if you need to buy a blender, it’s cheaper to go for a grinder in the first place.